 Mobile homes are single family residential units that were not built in the traditional stick-built manner, and are generally transported by semi-truck in pieces and assembled onto a base once delivered to the property.
 Mobile homes come in several different models and sizes, but for the limited amount found within the Village, the majority is double wide with a few single wide units.
 The mobile homes in the Village are generally found on the outskirts of the Village limits on larger lots that are long and narrow.
 There are a few single wide mobile homes located on platted lots adjacent to the downtown area of the Village.
-In one instance on the corner of High and Sprague Streets, there appears to be a mobile home that is located halfway on the property of the corner lot, and half way on the street right-of-way.
-Village Ordinance 205-94 prohibited the use of mobile homes that did not comply with the definition.
+Village Ordinance 205-94 prohibited the use of mobile homes that did not comply with the definition of one family dwellings in the ordinance.
+Single wide mobile homes do not meet the definition.
 Village ordinance 220-00 clarified that single wide mobile homes in the Village prior to 1994 were allowed to remain until a change in ownership of the property, at which time the mobile home is required to be removed.
+One trailer remains in the Village owned by Howard Achey located at 604 Grand River Road.